 The statutory and regulatory constraints that limit eligible facilities to structures, buildings, and systems that are “built or manufactured” by man, is supported by the fact that the Stafford Act bases the amount of assistance off “the design of the facility as it existed immediately before the disaster event.”
 FEMA regulation embodies this by requiring that permanent work restore an eligible facility on the basis of its predisaster design and applicable standards.
 Louisiana’s system of barrier islands lack a predisaster design because they are naturally occurring and their formations constantly change.
-Louisiana’s CBRS does not have a “predisaster design” to which it can be constructed because the system as a whole was never designed in the first place.
+Louisiana’s CBRS does not have a “predisaster design” to which it can be constructed because the system as a whole was never designed.

-Eligibility of BA-30 as an Improved Beach
+Eligibility of TE-52 as an Improved Beach

 Applicability of FEMA’s Regulations Implementing the CBRA

-Lastly, the Applicant contends that BA-30 falls within the CBRA exceptions, specifically 44 C.F.R. § 206.345(b)(6), and therefore does not need to meet PA eligibility requirements.
+Lastly, the Applicant contends that TE-52 falls within the CBRA exceptions, specifically 44 C.F.R. § 206.345(b)(6), and therefore does not need to meet PA eligibility requirements.
 This is incorrect.
 If an applicant proposes to complete work within a CBRS and the work falls within one of the exceptions, the CBRA limitations, detailed in 44 C.F.R. § 206.344, on new expenditures or financial assistance do not apply and a regional administrator “may make” disaster assistance available.
 The exceptions only pertain to the CBRA limitations; not the foundations of PA eligibility.

 Responsibility of Other Federal Agency

 PA funding is not available when “another Federal agency has specific authority to restore facilities damaged or destroyed by an event which is declared a major disaster.”
-While the Grantee contends that CWPPRA does not provide for restoration for disaster related damages, FEMA disagrees.
+While the Applicant contends that CWPPRA does not provide for restoration for disaster related damages, FEMA disagrees.

 CWPPRA authorizes the Secretary of the Army to “carry out projects to protect, restore, and enhance wetlands and aquatic/coastal ecosystems.”
 The definition of a coastal wetlands restoration project in the CWPPRA does not specifically address disaster related repairs, rather it states simply that project activities include but are not limited to “new projects, completion or expansion of existing or on-going projects, individual phases, portions, or components of projects and operation, maintenance and rehabilitation of completed projects.”
 Direction with regard to the distribution of appropriations for such projects is also contained within CWPPRA.

 Further, a June 26, 2015 letter from the U.S. Army Corps of Engineers (USACE) provides that “if the Federal and State sponsors of an existing CWPPRA project submit a request to restore infrastructure constructed with CWPPRA funding that was damaged or destroyed by a storm event, the Task Force has the discretion to approve or disapprove the request.”
 While FEMA has not consulted with the Department of the Army regarding this project, this letter reflects the discretionary authority of USACE and the Task Force, under the CWPPRA, to approve or deny project work to repair disaster related damage.
 Accordingly, FEMA finds that pursuant to the plain language of CWPPRA, the responsibility for this proposed work rests with another federal agency.
-The claim that CWPPRA does not include or intend to authorize projects to repair hurricane damaged structures is not supported by a reading of the plain language of the Act and PA funding is not available due to another agency’s authority.
+The Applicant’s claim that CWPPRA does not include or intend to authorize projects to repair hurricane damaged structures is not supported by a reading of the plain language of the Act and PA funding is not available due to another agency’s authority.

 Stafford Act § 705(c) Applicability